About Us

 Organizational Development and Inclusion

 In previous seasons, the committee made a handbook to demystify and clarify the process by which local farmers access public land.
-The committee also surveyed members in 2020 to create a policy platform that unified chapter members voices in local policy.
+The committee also surveyed members in 2020 to create a policy platform that can be used to help local policy makers understand the current opportunities and limitations in our food system.

 All our committees are supported by the Development Committee, which builds partnerships with public and private donors, pursues grant opportunities, and helps ensure the chapter's success and financial well being.